-Started as a response to Mother’s Day, Father’s Day didn’t quite gain in popularity as immediately as Mother’s Day had.
+Started as a response to Mother’s Day, Father’s Day didn’t gain in popularity as immediately as Mother’s Day had.
 Now, that’s funny, right?
-You’d think that fathers everywhere would be ECSTATIC to be showered with gifts and adoration.
-Turns out, in the beginning of the 20th century, men felt that Father’s Day was emasculating.
-As one historian stated, “they scoffed at the holiday’s attempts to domesticate manliness with flowers and gift-giving.”
+You’d think that fathers everywhere would be ECSTATIC to be showered with Father’s Day gifts and adoration.
+At the beginning of the 20th century, men felt that Father’s Day was emasculating.
+As one historian stated, “They scoffed at the holiday’s attempts to domesticate manliness with flowers and gift-giving.”
 (Read more about Father’s Day here.)
-Despite its shaky start, Father’s Day seems to have gained some traction nowadays.
+Nowadays, Father’s Day seems to have gained some traction despite its shaky start.
 Here, one mom shares a special tribute to her wonderful baby daddy!

-Sure, I hear often about the hard jobs mommas have in raising the littles.
-How we learn early on how to juggle one million things and our heads ache from the weight of so many hats.
-And yet somewhere in there is also a wildly successful, supportive partner.
-One who seems to go unsung far too often, or be poked at playfully in social media.
+Sure, I often hear about the hard jobs mommas have in raising the littles, like how we learn early on how to juggle one million things and our heads ache from the weight of so many hats.
+And yet, somewhere in there is also a wildly successful, supportive partner who seems to go unsung far too often or be poked at playfully in social media.
 While your hats may not stack up as high as mine, they are of equal value.
-So today I’m going to make a small attempt at expressing my gratitude and highlighting what YOU bring to OUR table.
+So today, I will make a small attempt at expressing my gratitude and highlighting what YOU bring to OUR table.

 10 Things I Love About You

-- You give me “breaks.”
-I can’t remember an instance where you’ve complained or balked at my need for a little “me” time.
-You pick up right where I’ve left off and never skip a beat.
+4. You give me “breaks.”
+I can’t remember an instance when you’ve complained or balked at my need for a little “me” time.
+You pick up where I’ve left off and never skip a beat.

-- You’re a playful and hands-on father.
-Oh man.
+5. You’re a playful and hands-on father.
+Oh, man.
 The laughter between you two is infectious and brings tears to my eyes as I write this!
 Fischer may be too young to remember the tickles and the games you play with him.
 But I will never forget them.
-You’re not afraid to be goofy or embarrassing when it comes to entertaining him.
+You’re not afraid to be goofy or embarrassing when entertaining him.

-- You’re a cool cucumber.
-You don’t freak out when Fischer loses his cool in public and you keep me sane when I want to rush out of the restaurant at his first screech.
+6. You’re a cool cucumber.
+You don’t freak out when Fischer loses his cool in public, and you keep me sane when I want to rush out of the restaurant at his first screech.

-- You support my parenting choices but aren’t afraid to voice your own opinions.
-We’re in this together and I need to be reminded from time to time.
+7. You support my parenting choices but aren’t afraid to voice your opinions.
+We’re in this together, and I need to be reminded occasionally.

-- You are and will continue to be an excellent role model for our kids in so many ways.
-Yo respect others and respect yourself.
+9. You are and will continue to be an excellent role model for our kids in many ways.
+You respect others and respect yourself.
 You value your health, punctuality, and cleanliness (even if I do complain about having to live in a museum).